nextcloud/previewgenerator/README.md

  You need to increase the memory allowance of PHP, by default it is 128 MB.
 You do that by changing the memory_limit in the php.ini file.

  If you use the docker container you need to create the php.ini file in /usr/local/etc/php first.

+### I want to skip a folder and everything in/under it

+Add an empty file with the name `.nomedia` in the folder you wish to skip.
+All files and subfolders of the folder containing `.nomedia` will also be skipped.